ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 # Enter environment variables into Heroku

 We can now set your Heroku config variables.
 Go to your Heroku page, and in Settings under Config Vars, paste the variable name and variable values from your `.env` file.
+However, there is one change you will need to make.
+In Heroku, instead of entering `MONGODB_URI` as a variable name, you must rename it to `MONGODB_URI_PRODUCTION` instead.

 In addition to the variables from your `.env` file, you should also add the following two config variables to Heroku, which will not be necessary to add into your `.env` file:
 | Variable Name        | Variable Value                                             | Description